derbyjs/derby/README.md

 ## Major updates coming soon!

-The current version of Derby is really buggy.
-We know this, and the next version (0.6) is going to be the first beta quality release.

-0.6 is a complete rewrite that will funadamentally change a lot of things internally.
-0.6 will increase performance, reduce memory leaks, and improve stability.
-There will be a number of API changes, but they will be straightforward for current Derby apps.
-Most of the changes are simplifications that will clean up awkward limitiations of the current version.
-This next release is where all of our current efforts are, and we aren't planning on fixing any issues with the current version of Derby.
+0.6 was a complete rewrite that funadamentally changed a lot of things internally.
+0.6 increases performance, reduces memory leaks, and improves stability.
+The docs are still being updated.
+There have been many API changes, but they are straightforward for current Derby apps.
+Most of the changes are simplifications that will clean up awkward limitiations of the previous version.

-Racer, on the other hand, will not be changed substantially.
-Racer is much more stable, and any issues with Racer should be submitted (especially if you write a failing test! :-).

 If you have feedback, ideas, or suggestions, please message the [Google Group](http://groups.google.com/group/derbyjs) or create an Issue.
 If you are interested in contributing, please reach out to [Nate](https://github.com/nateps).

 ## MIT License
-Copyright (c) 2011-2014 by Nate Smith and Brian Noguchi
+Copyright (c) 2011-2014 by Nate Smith

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal